awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_read-only-console.md

 The asterisk acts as a wildcard\.
 When you use `iam:Get*` in a policy, the resulting permissions include all IAM actions that begin with `Get`, such as `GetUser` and `GetRole`\.
 Using a wildcard is beneficial, especially if new types of entities are added to IAM in the future\.
 In that case, the permissions granted by the policy automatically allow the user to list and get the details about those new entities\.

-Use this policy for console access or for reporting purposes\.
+Use this policy for console access that includes permissions to generate reports or service last accessed details\.
+For a different policy that does not allow generating actions, see [IAM: Allows read\-only access to the IAM console without reporting](reference_policies_examples_iam_read-only-console-no-reporting.md)\.

 ```
 {